biscaboy/biscaboy.github.io/README.md

 ## About Me

 My name is David Dickinson.
-I wrote my first programs on an Apple IIe (anyone remember Logo?) and I still love seeing computers come alive with some lines of code.
+I wrote my first programs on an Apple IIe (anyone remember Logo?), and I still love seeing computers come alive with some lines of code.
 My other passion is acting.
 If you're curious, [checkout some of my acting exploits](http://www.davidjdickinson.com).

 I'm still learning.
 Here are some projects I've done lately...